 Overview of Materials

 - Polycarbonate is lightweight and easy to work with, which do-it-yourselfers may find helpful, and when properly treated with UV stabilizers, you may get anywhere from 10 to 20 years of useful life out of the panels.

-The lowest-price option, poly film can be a good option for greenhouses where budgets are small and long-term useful life is not as important.
+- The lowest-price option, poly film can be a good option for greenhouses where budgets are small and long-term use is not as important.

 Greenhouse Glass Panels